I recently decided to start blogging, so I built my own platform and thought it’d be nice to share how I made it.

 Math support

-At some point, some of my blogs would probably need to render Math equations, so it's nice to support a simple set of Latex syntaxes by default, the platform allows both inline math: x=y+3 and display blocks:
+At some point, some of my blogs would probably need to render Math equations, so it's nice to support a simple set of Latex syntaxes by default.
+The platform allows both inline math: x=y+3 and display blocks:

 Image carousel